arnab000007/Walmart-Sale-Forecasting/README.md

 Thank you for your attention and reading my work.
 If you liked this story, share it with your friends and colleagues!.
 Also, follow me on [LinkedIn](https://www.linkedin.com/in/arnab-das-17915173/).

+I want to thank all the team members of Applied AI, especially Srikanth sir.
+Please visit [https://www.appliedaicourse.com/](https://www.appliedaicourse.com/) for more information.

 ### References
 1. [https://facebook.github.io/prophet/docs/quick_start.html#python-api](https://facebook.github.io/prophet/docs/quick_start.html#python-api)
 2. [https://medium.com/@abhishek.palle123/walmart-store-sales-forecasting-d15a205e3348](https://medium.com/@abhishek.palle123/walmart-store-sales-forecasting-d15a205e3348)